NS Intercity Nieuwe Generatie: 3300 series for Germany

 The 3300 series ICNGD train has eight carriages, containing a total of 410 seats.
 This version has an extra toilet and more luggage space.
 It is able to use the German rail protection system and 15kV AC 16,7 Hz overhead lines.

 Interior

 The trains are equipped with a universal (wheelchair accessible) toilet and a special wheelchair space for two wheelchairs.
-The five-car train set is also equipped with one universal toilet, the eight-car train set with two standard toilets.
+The five-car train set has a second toilet, the eight-car train set two additional standard toilets.
 The trains are also equipped with first and second class sections, which are divided into sections for "work", "silence" and "meet & greet".
-Extra luggage racks have been installed on the Belgian 33xx version for their international journeys.
+Extra luggage racks have been installed on the 33xx version for their international journeys to Belgium and Germany.
 There are sockets and USB connections for charging a telephone or laptop in both the first and second class carriages.
 The usual NS onboard information screens and free WiFi are also available on the trains.